-Unitholders can require the custodian bank/custodian to redeem units at any time by surrendering their unit certificates or by placing a redemption order.
+Unitholders can require the custodian bank/depositary to redeem units at any time by surrendering their unit certificates or by placing a redemption order.

-The custodian bank/custodian is obliged to redeem the units for the fund's account at the current redemption price, which will be the value of a unit.
+The custodian bank/depositary is obliged to redeem the units for the fund's account at the current redemption price, which will be the value of a unit.

-Units will be redeemed on any banking day.
+Units will be redeemed on any banking day in Austria.